Minnie West

 Amparo West Serrano (born 17 April 1993; Mexico City, Mexico) artistically known as Minnie West is a Mexican television actress and producer.
 She is best known as actress for her role as Adriana Montes in the Telemundo's telenovela Eva la trailera.
 She also owns the Wetzer Films production company, along with Alejandro Speitzer, her ex-boyfriend.

 Personal life

 Amparo West Serrano is the daughter of David West, American producer and president of Westwood Entertainment, and Amparín Serrano, Mexican designer.
+She was admitted to a psychiatric hospital for Post-traumatic stress disorder after witnessing her mother's death in August 2022, due to a fatal accidental fall from an unsecured balcony.
+She dated Mexican actor, Alejandro Speitzer for 7 years and never publicly spoke about their relationship until revealing they had broken up and later spoke after her mother's death.
+She previously dated the younger brother of Spanish singer/actress, Belinda Peregrín.